 Opioids are often prescribed by doctors to help manage pain after surgery or an accident.
 They are very effective drugs that bind to receptors in the brain and central nervous system to block the transmission of pain signals.
 They are also very addictive, however, and a person’s craving for opioids doesn’t end just because the prescription runs out.
 It’s easy to become physically and psychologically dependent on opioids.

 Because dependence on opioids happens so easily, people who become addicted to opioids often resort to drastic behavior to get more of them – forging prescriptions, going to see a different doctor to get a new prescription, obtaining pills from friends or family members, or purchasing illegal opioids from drug dealers.
 While the entire list poses dangers to a person’s health, opioids purchased from drug dealers are the most dangerous because they are unregulated and may contain incredibly strong opioids that greatly increase the risk of a fatal overdose.

 Opioid addiction has become a major health crisis in the United States, where millions of people are dependent on these dangerous painkillers and more than 100 people die every day from opioid overdose.
-Besides the serious health implications, opioid addiction has a profound effect on individuals, their families and society as a whole.
+This problem is known as a public health epidemic because of the extent of it.

 Fentanyl, among the most dangerous opioids, is 100 times stronger than morphine.
 Often used by drug dealers to “spike” other drugs, it is primarily responsible for the rapid increase in opioid overdoses and deaths.